A list of the best gifts for writers that aren’t your average present.

 Editing software is one of the best gifts for writers because it’s a necessity.
 There are several on the market.
 I’ve used both Grammarly and Auto Crit, and they’re both solid choices.

 Becoming a writer is both a calling and a gift in itself.
 Not everyone can do it so show your favorite writer some love by getting her this gift.
+It’s also one of the best gifts for aspiring writers.

 Final Thoughts on the Best Gifts for Writers